Grammar Menu

 I must read my Bible to strengthen my walk with Christ.

 9. Use who to refer to people.
-Use that to refer to things.

 They brought to the Pharisees the man who had been blind.
 John 9:13.